Site API has its own view configuration, available under

 frontend_group is the siteaccess group (or a siteaccess) for which you want to activate the

 Site API.
-This switch is useful if you have some siteaccesses which can’t use the it, like custom
+This switch is useful if you have a siteaccess that can’t use it, for example a custom

 To use Site API view configuration automatically on pages rendered from eZ Platform URL aliases, you need to enable it manually per siteaccess.

 Once you enable

 override_url_alias_view_action for a siteaccess, all your full view templates